SysKitTeam/docs-point/governance-and-automation/metadata/request-metadata-review.md

 After that, a pop-up confirms that the task has been sent and lets you know that you can **check the newly created tasks by going to the Governance screen, selecting Metadata Review, and clicking Requested Reviews**.

 {% hint style="information" %}

-**Please note the following:**
+**After a metadata review is requested:**
 * Owners will receive a new task and e-mail notification.
 * Owners will be able to update the metadata.
 * Owners will have **15 days** to complete this task.

-* After a **Metadata Review is completed or if it is overdue, administrators receive an e-mail** informing them of that 1 day after completion.
+**After a Metadata Review is completed or if it is overdue**, administrators receive an e-mail informing them of that 1 day after completion.
-* If you've already requested a review for **specific metadata for selected workspaces**, you are not able to select that metadata until the pending review for that metadata is completed.

 {% endhint %}

 ## Relevant Articles